mlibrary/umich_solr_library_filters/README.md

 ## Using and/or Building

-To use the [provided `.jar` file](https://github.com/billdueber/umich_solr_library_filters/tree/master/dist/umich_solr_library_filters_jar), just stick it into a place where solr will find it, and place the appropriate class in your analysis chain, as shown below.
+To use the [provided `.jar` file](https://github.com/billdueber/umich_solr_library_filters/tree/master/dist/), just stick it into a place where solr will find it, and create an appropriate `fieldType` definition, as shown below.

 The jarfile provided is built on/against solr 6.x.
 To build it youself, simply check out this repo inside of the `solr/contrib/` directory and run (from `solr/`) `ant dist-contrib`.
 You'll still need to copy the jarfile to wherever you need it.